helidon-io/helidon/tracing/README.md

 The client is registered automatically with Jersey (e.g. no need to add any filter).

 There are two modes of usage:
-1. Use within a Jersey server (requires `helidon-tracing-jersey` with a registered filter, or `helidon-tracing-microprofile`)
+1. Use within a Jersey server (requires `helidon-tracing-jersey` with a registered filter, or `helidon-microprofile-tracing`)
 2. Standalone use

 ###Use within Jersey server